brandonzstride/blockchains_crypto_go_zcash/cp/README.md

-# Automatically flatten files nested directories
+# Automatically flatten files in nested directories

 This is a tool to extract specified files from nested directories into a single directory, mainly to make way for easy application of SWIG on wrapping C++